portworx/px-docs/maintain/going-production.md

 * Deployment - Follow all instructions to deploy Portworx correctly in the scheduler of choice - Refer to the install instructions [page](https://docs.portworx.com/#install-with-a-container-orchestrator)
   * Ensure PX container is deployed as [OCI container](https://docs.portworx.com/runc/)
   * All nodes in the cluster should have achieved quorum and `pxctl status` should display the cluster as `operational`
-  * Ensure a minimum of 4GB RAM is available for Portworx software to use and also atleast 4-cores

   * etcd - Ensure etcd is properly configured and setup.
 Setup etcd as a 3-node etcd cluster outside the container orchestrator to ensure maximum stability.
 Refer to the following [page](https://docs.portworx.com/maintain/etcd.html) on how to install etcd and also configure it for maximum stability.

 ### Configuring the Server or the Compute Infrastructure

+* Ensure that at the minimum 4 cores and 4GB of RAM are allocated for Portworx
+* Ensure the base operating system of the server supports linux kernel 3.10+
+* Ensure the shared mount propagation is enabled

 ### Configuring the Networking Infrastructure

+* Ensure all the required ports are open as defined in the PX-Enterprise requirements
+* Configure separate networks for Data and Management networks to isolate the traffic

 ### Configuring and Provisioning Underlying Storage

 * Disks - If this is a on-prem installation, ensure there is enough storage available per node for PX storage pools.
   If it is a cloud deployment, ensure you have enough cloud disks attached.

-For AWS ASG, Portworx supports automatic management of EBS volumes.
-It is recommended to use that [feature](https://docs.portworx.com/cloud/aws/asg.html)
+  * For AWS ASG, Portworx supports automatic management of EBS volumes.
+    It is recommended to use the ASG [feature](https://docs.portworx.com/cloud/aws/asg.html)

 * HW RAID - If there are a large number of drives in a server and drive failure tolerance is required per server, enable HW RAID (if available) and give the block device from a HW RAID volume for Portworx to manage.